-The Committee only has discretion to accelerate vesting of awards if (i) the awards are not assumed, continued or substituted by an acquirer in a transaction, or (ii) the awards are assumed, continued or substituted by an acquirer in a transaction but the participant's service is involuntarily terminated within the 24-month period after the transaction (so-called "double trigger" vesting), and in the case of performance awards the acceleration is limited to the greater of (a) assumed achievement of the applicable performance goals at 100% of target with the result prorated based on the period of the participant's actual service during the applicable full performance period, or (b) actual achievement of the applicable performance in Control.
+The Committee only has discretion to accelerate vesting of awards if (i) the awards are not assumed, continued or substituted by an acquirer in a transaction, or (ii) the awards are assumed, continued or substituted by an acquirer in a transaction but the participant's service is involuntarily terminated within the 24-month period after the transaction (so-called "double trigger" vesting), and in the case of performance awards the acceleration is limited to the greater of (a) assumed achievement of the applicable performance goals at 100% of target with the result prorated based on the period of the participant's actual service during the applicable full performance period, or (b) actual achievement of the applicable performance goals.
+The vesting of all awards held by non-employee directors will be accelerated in full upon a Change in Control.